-Your Options for PBX Integration with Teams
+Your options for PBX integration with Microsoft Teams

-There are two ways to achieve PBX integrations with Teams.
+There are two ways to achieve PBX integration with Teams.
 Microsoft offers an in-house solution that enables users to place phone calls from Teams and provides some PBX control capabilities.
 However, third-party solutions offer more sophistication.

 Option 1: Microsoft Phone System and Calling Plan

-Calling Plan encompasses a number of minute packages (both international and domestic) that enables you to place calls using Phone System from Teams.
+Calling Plan encompasses a number of minute packages (both international and domestic) that enable you to place calls using Phone System from Teams.

 In fact, Microsoft directly compares Phone System to a PBX — stating “Phone System gives you PBX capabilities, but without the complicated and expensive equipment.”

 - Standard call recording: This can be a problem for quality and usage monitoring and controls as well as proof of compliance.

-- Call usage and individual statistical reporting: There is no current way to manage users and costs, and monitor system use/abuse on an individual level.
+- Call usage and individual statistical reporting: There is no current way to manage users and costs and monitor system use/abuse on an individual level.

 - Limited high-volume call management: The call queuing system is limited in the number of callers in the queue and wait times.
 Routing options are limited, and callers cannot be linked to IVR response, resulting in caller frustration and disconnects.